JonNir1/pEYES/README.md

 of the specific dataset or detection algorithm.

 ## Acknowledgements
 We are grateful for the support of the [Center for Interdisciplinary Data Science Research (CIDR)](https://cidr.huji.ac.il/) at the [Hebrew University of Jerusalem](https://new.huji.ac.il/).
-In particular, we would like to thank Haimasree Bhattacharya from CIDR for her contributions.
+In particular, we would like to thank Haimasree Bhattacharya from CIDR for her assistance in publishing this package.